 Reproductive Genetics

-PGT-A is genetic testing performed on embryos to identify numerical chromosomal abnormalities or aneuploidy.
-This test is performed on embryos prior to transfer into the uterus.
-By analysing all embryos generated in an IVF treatment cycle, those free of chromosomal aneuploidy can be identified for selective transfer.
-As a result, the pregnancy rates per transfer are increased and the miscarriage rates decreased.
+PGT-A is a genetic test performed on embryos to detect chromosomal abnormalities, such as aneuploidy.
+This test is conducted before embryos are transferred into the uterus.
+By screening all embryos created during an IVF cycle, those without chromosomal abnormalities can be selected for transfer, leading to higher pregnancy rates and a reduction in miscarriage rates.

 ERA (Endometrial Receptivity Array)